Liddle-led Bulldogs aim to take next step

 The lineman already has accomplished plenty in a Bettendorf football uniform.
-There is one more thing he’d like to add to make it complete.
+There is one more thing he’d like to cross off his list to make it truly complete.

 “The main thing is a state title,” the senior said.
 “We’ve gotten so close but yet been so far away the past three years.
 We need to get over that hump in the semifinals.